RobertWRadford/Another-Platformer/README.md

 The A and D keys move your character left and right, SPACE key jumps, W and S move you up and down on a ladder, R resets the current stage without resetting the timer, and L completely resets the game to level 1 with 0 seconds on the timer.
 I hope you have fun with it!

-IMPORTANT NOTE!
+DEV NOTE:
   I've had trouble with pyinstaller being detected as virus software when using --onefile to package everything into a single .exe file for user simplicity, so I've had to create build folders/files.
 It's less convenient but I've compressed them so you can download it as one .rar.
 Sorry for the inconvenience!